shabegom/buttons/docs/content/pages/what-is-buttons.md

   key: about
   title: About Buttons
 ---

-B﻿uttons is a plugin for Obsidian.
+Buttons is a plugin for Obsidian.